LoiseauN/FISHUCN_clean/README.md

 - All required packages will be installed (if necessary)
 - All required packages and R functions will be loaded
 - Figures will be stored in `figures/`
+- Prior to run the deep learning part, download the needed libraries using the **requirement.txt** file

 ## Usage